 Past and Future Connections

 The history of the New River Gorge area is closely tied to coal mining.
 The coal that was mined in areas such as Kaymoor and Nutallburg helped to make us into one of the most powerful countries in the world.
 However coal mining in this area also led to hardships and challenges for both people and the environment.
-Because emissions from coal, among other energy sources, have contributed to human made climate change, it is sometimes a difficult topic to talk about.
+Because many scientists believe that emissions from coal, among other energy sources, have contributed to climate change, it is sometimes a difficult topic to talk about.

 Similar to when we were designing our energy system and developing our country through the Industrial Revolution, climate change is a new challenge that we must face and with it there will be costs but also opportunities.
 As the Industrial Revolution required ingenuity and hard work to power our country's growth, efforts to adapt to and mitigate the effects of climate change will require these qualities as well.
 In a way we are sitting at the beginning of our own Industrial Revolution, unaware of all of the opportunities that may blossom from the rain showers we see forming on the horizon.

 Butler, P. R., Iverson, L. R., et al. (2015).
 Central Appalachian Forest Ecosystem Vulnerability Assessment and Synthesis: A Report from the Central Appalachians Climate Change Response Framework Project (Report NRS-146).
 Newton Square, PA: USDA Forest Service.
 Retrieved from USFS website:https://www.fs.fed.us/nrs/pubs/gtr/gtr_nrs146.pdf